manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

  -   An Oracle Cloud account
  -   Completed all previous labs successfully
- -   Logged in to Oracle EM in a web browser as *sysman*
+ -   Logged in to Oracle Enterprise Manager in a web browser as *sysman*

 ## Task 1: Access container home page